sharmaeklavya2/blog-source/content/posts/css-collapsible.md

 Also, some people *like* using the keyboard for navigation and it would be bad to force them to use a mouse.

-I don't know much about web accessibility standards and what it takes for my websites to be fully accessible, but the least I can do is make my collapsibles keyboard-navigable.
+I don't know much about web accessibility standards and what it takes for my websites to be fully accessible, but the least I can do is make my pages keyboard-navigable.

 The [blog post by alligator.io](https://alligator.io/css/collapsible/#a-note-on-accessibility) says how to make a collapsible using only CSS, but to make it accessible they had to use JavaScript.